instructlab/instructlab/README.md

    ```

    *Additional Build Argument for Intel Macs*
-   If you have an Mac with an Intel CPU, you must add a prefix of
+   If you have a Mac with an Intel CPU, you must add a prefix of
    `CMAKE_ARGS="-DLLAMA_METAL=off"` to the `pip install` command to ensure
    that the build is done without Apple M-series GPU support.
    `(venv) $ CMAKE_ARGS="-DLLAMA_METAL=off" pip install ...`